pmk7/python-language-learning-app/README.md

 4. Clone the project: Clone the project repository from GitHub or download it as a ZIP file and extract it to a folder on your computer.

 5. Open the project folder: Navigate to the folder where you've cloned or extracted the project files in your terminal or command prompt.

+6. Superclass of BaseUser and two Subclasses: Premium and Regular.
+To begin, instantiate either a Premium or Regular object- it takes two arguments: the name of the user as a string e.g "John", and the data_directory variable.

+7. Now the user has been created, instantiate Menu class with two arguments- the name of the player class e.g john.
+Second argument is the json file named 'my_words'

-   Run the Python script: In your terminal or command prompt, run the following command to start the Python script:
+8. Run the Python script: In your terminal or command prompt, run the following command to start the Python script:

 python3 main.py